safesoftware/rancher-api/README.md

 A stack is a group of services.
 Stacks can be used to group together services that together implement an application.
 - **Host**
 These are hosts, with detailed information about docker installation and resources
+- **Registrationtoken**
+Select the registration token and/or command for adding custom hosts to a given environment

 ### Setup